Anita-Rolf-lab/Nodewalk/README.md

 b.
 Reference Genome
 c.
 Sequence of recognition site for restriction enzyme used.
 For eg., AAGCTT is the recognition site for HindIII
 d.
 Probe definition file.
 The format is as follows:

-"Probe Name":	["Probe Name","chr#", "strand", probestart, probe-end, "Probe-Sequence", "GenomeVersion (eg., HG19)"]
+["Probe Name","chr#", "strand", probestart, probe-end, "Probe-Sequence", "GenomeVersion (eg., HG19)"]

 Output Files:
 Five files are generated as output: